rackerlabs/docs-core-infra-user-guide/cloud-interfaces/api/cloudblockstorage-api.rst

 correspond to the information available on the Cloud Control Panel.

 In the
-:rax-docs:`Getting Started Guide for the Cloud Block Storage API <cbs/api/v1.0/cbs-getting-started>`, you can see an example of
-:rax-docs:`obtaining a list of Cloud Block Storage volumes by using the cURL command-line interface (CLI)
+:rax-docs:`Getting Started Guide for the Cloud Block Storage API <cloud-block-storage/v1/getting-started/>`, you can see an example with the cURL command-line interface (CLI) for :rax-docs:`Listing existing block storage volumes
-<cbs/api/v1.0/cbs-getting-started/content/Listing_volumes_d1e060.html>`.
+<cloud-block-storage/v1/getting-started/use-API-directly/#listing-existing-block-storage-volumes>`.

 Learn about Cloud Block Storage in SDK QuickStart
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^